DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - Quantum Key Distribution: 🥇 a secure communication that involves components of quantum mechanics.
 Enables a party to generate a shared random key known only to them.
 This secret key can then be used to encrypt and decrypt messages. it has the ability to detect eavesdropping by any 3rd party trying to gain knowledge of the key. eavesdropper interception introduces detectable anomalies.
 Not the same as quantum cryptography. it relies on having an authenticated classical channel of communication. it means the parties have already exchanged symmetric keys of sufficient lenght or public keys of suffcient security level.
 Only used for key distribution and not to transmit data. used in high security scenarios.
         - Key management can be difficult with symmetric encryption but is much simpler with asymmetric encryption
         - There are several tasks related to key management:
-            - **Key Creation**: Encryption keys should be generated using FIPS 140-2/3 validated modules
+            - ✴️**Key Creation**: Encryption keys should be generated using FIPS 140-2/3 validated modules
-            - **Key distribution**: the process of sending a key to a user or system; it must be secure and it must be stored in a secure way on the computing device
+            - ✴️**Key distribution**: the process of sending a key to a user or system; it must be secure and it must be stored in a secure way on the computing device
                 - keys are stored before and after distribution; when distributed to a user, it can't hang out on a user's desktop
             - Keys shouldn't be in cleartext outside the crypography device.
 Encrypt keys with a sepereate encryption key before distributing to other parties.
             - Key distribution and maintenance should be automated (and hidden from the user)
             - Keys should be backed up!
-            - **Key Storage**: Keys should never be stored in plain text.
+            - ✴️**Key Storage**: Keys should never be stored in plain text.
 This includes keys in volatile and persistent memory.
-            - **Key Usage**: AUP determines guard rails for key usage
+            - ✴️**Key Usage**: AUP determines guard rails for key usage
-            - **Key Destruction**: Removal of an encryption key from its operational location
+            - ✴️**Key Destruction**: Removal of an encryption key from its operational location
-            - **Key Deletion**: Removing any information that can be used to reconstruct the key e.g device wipe in MDM such as Airwatch & MS Intune
+            - ✴️**Key Deletion**: Removing any information that can be used to reconstruct the key e.g device wipe in MDM such as Airwatch & MS Intune
-            - **Key escrow**: process or entity that can recover lost or corrupted cryptographic keys
+            - ✴️**Key escrow**: process or entity that can recover lost or corrupted cryptographic keys
                 - **multiparty key recovery**: when two or more entities are required to reconstruct or recover a key
                 - **m of n control**: 🥇 you designate a group of (n) people as recovery agents, but only need subset (m) of them for key recovery.
 M of N Control requires that a minimum number of agents (M) out of the total number of agents (N) work together to perform high-­security tasks.
 M of N Control is an example of a split knowledge technique, but not all split knowledge techniques are used for key escrow.
 In an m of n control system, at least m of n possible escrow agents must collaborate to retrieve an encryption key from the escrow database.
                 - **split custody**: enables two or more people to share access to a key (e.g. for example, two people each hold half the password to the key)